Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 • Stronger forward projection

-Dual row bars have long been popular with outback tourers, fleets, and work vehicles.
+Dual row bars have long been popular with outback tourers, fleets, and work vehicles across the off road accessories Australia sector.

 Best Use Cases for Dual Row Light Bars